 In addition to facilitating target expenditure through Indigenous Procurement Policy and Aboriginal Procurement Policy, Rork Projects is committed to supporting our clients' Reconciliation Action Plans.
 We can demonstrate how your departments' procurement spend leads to tangible outcomes for Indigenous people, their businesses, and the communities in which they operate.
-Below is an overview of previous clients Rork Projects has worked with and the contribution we have made to their RAPs.

-Our work with Mirvac was aimed at contributing to their Reimagining Urban Life project and satisfied their RAP Plan criteria to build stronger Indigenous communities via the maintenance of mutually beneficial relationships.
+Here is an overview of previous clients Rork Projects has worked with and the contribution we have made to their RAP.s.

-Our work with Australia Post has contributed to increases in the procurement of Indigenous businesses including the employment of Indigenous subcontractors.
+aimed at contributing to their Reimagining Urban Life project and satisfied their RAP Plan criteria to build stronger Indigenous communities via the maintenance of mutually beneficial relationships.

-supplier diversity requirements and satisfied their RAP Plan criteria to form a commercial agreement with an Indigenous business.
+has contributed to increases in the procurement of Indigenous businesses including the employment of Indigenous subcontractors supplier diversity requirements and satisfied their RAP Plan criteria to form a commercial agreement with an Indigenous

-As one of Australia's top 30 employers of Indigenous people, Broadspectrum is proactive in targeting Indigenous businesses to drive supplier diversity growth.
+As one of Australia's top 30 employers of indigenous people.
+Broadspectrum is proactive in targeting Indigenous businesses to drive supplier diversity growth.
 Rork contributed to their Indigenous procurement strategy's key metrics of success.